Gradient-Based Quantification of Epistemic Uncertainty for Deep Object Detectors: Introduction

-The notion of prediction confidence is intimately linked to measures of uncertainty and the probability estimation of a prediction being accurate.
+Apart from modifying and improving the detection architecture or the loss function, there exist methods to estimate prediction confidence more involved than the score in order to remedy these issues\cite{miller2018dropout,lyu2020probabilistic,schubert2020metadetect}.
+We use the term \enquote{confidence} more broadly than \enquote{score} to refer to quantities which represent the probability of a detection being correct.
+Such a quantity should reflect the model's overall level of competency when confronted with a given input and is intimately linked to prediction uncertainty.
 Uncertainty for statistical models, in particular DNNs, can broadly be divided into two types \cite{hullermeier2021aleatoric} depending on their primary source \cite{gal2016uncertainty,kendall2017uncertainties}.
-Whereas \emph{aleatoric} uncertainty is mainly founded in the stochastic nature of the data generating process, \emph{epistemic} uncertainty stems from the probabilistic nature of sampling data for training, as well, as the choice of model and the training algorithm.
-The latter is technically reducible by obtaining additional training data.
+Whereas aleatoric uncertainty is mainly founded in the stochastic nature of the data generating process, epistemic uncertainty stems from the probabilistic nature of sampling data for training, as well, as the choice of model and the training algorithm.
+The latter is technically reducible by obtaining additional training data and is the central subject of our method.

-Nowadays, there are a few established approaches to properly capture uncertainty.
-The authors of \cite{kendall2017uncertainties} propose to add regression outputs to DNNs in order to generate heteroscedastic models resulting in image-dependent uncertainty measures.
-The model is trained with a negative log-likelihood loss depending on the uncertainty output.
-This approach has found adaptations in modern DNNs for a broad range of applications.
+Due to the instance-based nature of deep object detection, modern ways of capturing epistemic uncertainty are mainly based on the instance-wise DNN output.
 From a theoretical point of view, Bayesian DNNs \cite{denker1990transforming, mackay1992practical} represent an attractive framework for capturing epistemic uncertainty for DNNs by modeling their weights as random variables.
-Practically, this approach introduces a large computational overhead making its application infeasible for tasks such as object detection.
+Practically, this approach introduces a large computational overhead making its application infeasible for object detection.
 Therefore, in variational inference approaches, weights are sampled from predefined distributions to address this.
-A standard tool for estimating epistemic uncertainty is Monte-Carlo (MC) dropout variational inference \cite{srivastava2014dropout, gal2016dropout}, employing several forward passes under dropout.
+These famously include methods like Monte-Carlo (MC) dropout \cite{srivastava2014dropout, gal2016dropout} generating prediction variance by performing several forward passes under active dropout.
 The same idea underlies deep ensemble sampling \cite{lakshminarayanan2016simple} where separately trained models with the same architecture produce variational forward passes.
+Other methods relying only on the classification output per instance can also be applied to object detection such as softmax entropy or energy score methods.